carrieprice78/website/content/courses/open-access/_index.md

 ---
 # Course title, summary, and position.
-linktitle: Open Access
+linktitle: Publishing and Open Access
 summary: Resources for authors.
-weight: 4
+weight: 60

 # Page metadata.
-title: Open Access
+title: Publishing and Open Access
 draft: false  # Is this a draft? true/false
 toc: true  # Show table of contents? true/false
 type: docs  # Do not modify.